 The 1996 Water Resources Development Act provides cost-sharing funding for some programs related to Everglades restoration.
-In particular, it authorizes the U.S. Army Corps of Engineers to proceed with STA-1 East/C-51 West, and C-111 land acquisition (a non-Everglades Construction Project component), construction, and water quality improvement projects, and the Comprehensive Everglades Restoration Plan (see Chapter 7A of this volume).
+In particular, it authorizes the U.S. Army Corps of Engineers to proceed with STA-1 East/C-51 West, C-111 land acquisition, construction and water quality improvement projects, and the Comprehensive Everglades Restoration Plan (see Chapter 7A of this volume).